So you want to read Alexandre Dumas’ classic adventure, The Count of Monte Cristo. And you don’t read French.

 As soon as you visit the library or bookshop or click over to Amazon, you realize there are a host of publishers offering a myriad of paperback and hardcover editions and dozens of digital versions.
 What’s the difference?

 Unexpurgated, unabridged, abridged, children’s, illustrated, and film versions are available.
 Keep reading to learn how to choose an edition that’s right for you.

-“I want the absolute BEST version that French literature scholars have to offer.”
+“I want the absolute BEST translation or edition of The Count of Monte Cristo that French literature scholars have to offer.”